 Now, you’ll be relying on the breeze to do the work for you.
 And if your water tub isn’t deep, the ping pong balls will get stuck as the water freezes around it.

-So, it’s worth a shot, but you might want to use the ping pong balls in conjunction with a black rubber tub.
+It’s worth a shot, but you might want to use the ping pong balls in conjunction with a black rubber tub.

 Again, a deep dish is required, and you will have to keep it full because your ducks will want to dunk their heads and bills into the water.

 In this case, using stainless steel waterers works best because the metal will conduct heat from the warmers, keeping the water just above freezing temperatures.
 Just stick the warmer below the metal bottom, and replace it as needed.

 If you have quail or smaller chickens that require only a mason jar waterer, this solution works well, particularly since smaller waterers will freeze much quicker.